Skip to content

 Type: Action<FailedInfo>

 Failure threshold callback.
-This action is called when the retry reaches the value set by FailedRetryCount, you can receive notification by specifying this parameter to make a manual intervention.
+This action is invoked when retry attempts reach the value set by FailedRetryCount.
+You can use this callback to receive notifications and take manual intervention.
 For example, send an email or notification.

 SucceedMessageExpiredAfter

-The expiration time (in seconds) of the success message.
-When the message is sent or consumed successfully, it will be removed from database storage when the time reaches SucceedMessageExpiredAfter seconds.
-You can set the expiration time by specifying this value.
+Expiration time (in seconds) for successfully sent or consumed messages.
+When a message is sent or consumed successfully, it will be removed from the database after SucceedMessageExpiredAfter seconds.
+You can set the expiration time by modifying this value.

 FailedMessageExpiredAfter

-The expiration time (in seconds) of the failed message.
-When the message is sent or consumed failed, it will be removed from database storage when the time reaches FailedMessageExpiredAfter seconds.
-You can set the expiration time by specifying this value.
+Expiration time (in seconds) for failed messages.
+When a message fails to send or consume, it will be removed from the database after FailedMessageExpiredAfter seconds.
+You can set the expiration time by modifying this value.

 [Removed] UseDispatchingPerGroup